mathieu-benoit/acm-workshop/content/whereami/prepare-container.md

 title: "Prepare container"
 weight: 3
 description: "Duration: 5 min | Persona: Apps Operator"
-tags: ["apps-operator", "security-tips"]
+tags: ["apps-operator", "security-tips", "shift-left"]
 ---
 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

 In this section, you will copy the Whereami app container in your private Artifact Registry.
+You will also scan this container image.

 Initialize variables:
 ```Bash